 [Step 5] Update the bit offset in XMM3.

 These steps are designed for complete-unary length descriptors.
-When using incomplete unary coding, the case becomes simpler: Steps 2 and 4 not needed againneeded.and a similar Step 3 is used to decode 4m integers.
+When using incomplete unary coding, the case becomes simpler: Steps 2 and 4 not needed again,.and a step similar to Step 3 is used to decode 4m integers.

 (2) Binary LD: Similarly, assume that there are 4m integers to be decoded according to an 8-bit pattern data.
-When the length descriptor is binary coded, the function structure is also simpler: Step 3 and 5 can be removed.
+When the length descriptor is coded in binary, the function structure is also simpler because LDs in control area are word aligned.

-In our implementation, the optimization technique can yield about 30-100% improvement in the decoding speed for SIMD-Group-Scheme.
+In our implementation, the packed decoding technique can yield about 30-100% improvement in the decoding speed for SIMD-Group-Scheme.

 instantiation of the approach on frame based algorithms